caprenter/pfk/index.md

 			<div class="da-slide">
 				<h2 class="fittext2">Playing For Kicks</h2>
 				<h4>Classic Covers</h4>
-				<p>Playing for Kicks play songs you know and love from the Cure to Nena and The Killers to Earth Wind and Fire.
+				<p>Playing for Kicks play songs you know and love from ELO to Divine Comedy and The Killers to Earth Wind and Fire.
 There's something for everyone and you're sure to have a great night.</p>
 				<!-- <a href="#" class="da-link button">Read more</a> -->
 				<div class="da-img">
 					<img src="{{ site.baseurl }}/assets/images/PFK2022atop.jpg" alt="Highfield" width="320">